|Magic Kingdom Overview||Fireworks / Parades|

 Speaking of Jack Sparrow, there's a fun Pirate Tutorial that takes place throughout the day.
 Other characters often found in Adventureland are Peter Pan, Wendy, Captain Hook, Aladdin, Jasmine, Genie, Rafiki, Timon, Tinker Bell and Goofy.
 (Check the day's schedule.)
 If watching pirates isn't enough for you, you can become a pirate yourself at The Pirates League.
 Make an appointment and you can experience a pirate makeover including makeup, a costume and even your own pirate name!

 A Pirate's Adventure: Treasures of the Seven Seas is an interactive game in which guests will use pirate maps and "magic talismans" as they compete to become members of Captain Jack's pirate crew.
-There are five different missions to complete, such as searching for Treasures of the Seven Seas and fighting off pirate enemies.
+There are five different 20-minute missions to complete, such as searching for Treasures of the Seven Seas and fighting off pirate enemies.
 If they fail, they will be left to face the enemies alone without their crew.
+When guests complete each pirate raid, they can get a Collector Card reward at Pirate Headquarters.
+An additional card will be given when all five raids are completed.

 As you can see, Adventureland is sort of a mishmash of themes.
 You can climb a tree, fly over the desert, explore the jungle, sail on the high seas and visit a tropical island where birds talk and sing.
 No matter which adventure you choose, it's a fun area to visit.